-Other side effects to mention to your doctor immediately are if you notice black tarry stools or you vomit particles that look like coffee grounds.
+Other side effects to mention to your doctor immediately are if you notice black tarry stools or you vomit blood or particles that look like coffee grounds.
 If this occurs, stop taking naproxen immediately and seek medical advice.

 It is important to read the patient information leaflet for further information regarding the potential side effects of treatment.

 Before taking any medication, it is important to read the Patient Information Leaflet:

 Naproxen Warnings and Precautions

 If prescribed naproxen long term, it is important that you are aware of how to protect the stomach while using the medicine.
 Food should always be consumed before having a dose to protect the stomach from the effect of naproxen.
 Your doctor may decide to prescribe you a treatment to lower the stomach acid to help further.

 Other conditions and Naproxen

 It is not suitable for everyone to take.
 People who have had an allergic reaction to Naproxen or another NSAID should not take it.
 This includes people with asthma who have found their asthma worsened after taking an NSAID.

 People with a history of stomach ulcers or gastrointestinal diseases like Crohn’s or ulcerative colitis should not take Naproxen.
 People with severe liver, kidney, or heart failure are not able to take Naproxen.
 For a full list of conditions that can be affected by this medicine, see the patient information leaflet.
 If you are unsure, talk to your doctor or pharmacist for advice.